Adelodunpeter25/pyshop/README.md

 # 🛍️ PyShop – Django E-commerce App

 PyShop is a modern, responsive e-commerce web application built with Django.
-It features a clean UI (with dark mode!), user authentication, product listings by category, admin tools, and more.
+It features a clean UI (with dark mode!), user authentication, product listings by category, admin tools, a responsive cart and more.

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3.8%2B-blue" alt="Python">